 The recent massacre in Las Vegas claimed 58 people and injured hundreds more.
 This tragedy shook the nation.
 As the dust settled people began to search for answers, sanity, and meaning.
 How we interpret events of this nature is important not only for our collective narrative, but also to better understand and prevent future atrocities.
 Many began to call the perpetrator a terrorist.
 However not every massacre is an act of terrorism.
 This article creates a framework to better understand the differences in various types of massacres.
 It then further explains why a more careful and nuanced approach is useful.
 Continue reading

 Fake News is not a new problem but with the internet its effects are magnified.
 Fake News can take many different forms but it boils down to a form of media that is relaying inaccurate information either accidentally or maliciously.
 False information can spread instantly on the internet.
 The best and sometimes only method of prevention is education.
 It is up to us to filter the nonsense in order to find credible and honest sources of information.
 These are a few ways to determine if what you are reading is Fake News.
 Continue reading

 The so-called Islamic State has issued threats to Canadians and specifically urged followers to attack on Canada Day.
 Should we be worried?
-The answer is no and there are two reasons for this.

 To most, celebrities and models are the first to mind when thinking of Canadian sex icons.
 Few women however, have had as big of an influence on sex in Canada as Sue Johanson.
 A public figure with talents in both entertainment and education, Johanson brought sex into the households of many spreading wisdom and shattering taboos.
 Continue reading